Intrinsic alignment from multiple shear estimates: A first application to data and forecasts for Stage IV: Forecasting for stage IV surveys

 where $\theta$ is the angular separation of the tracers in question and $d^\ell_{0,2}$ are the Wigner-d matrices for tracers with spins $0$ (galaxies) and $2$ (shear).
 We solve this equation via a brute force sum to avoid instabilities that arise when considering the high $\ell$ values required to probe the 1-halo regime.

 To model the theoretical IA signal, we draw on several areas of the literature.
 We compute the lens position and 1-halo satellite alignment angular cross spectrum, $C^{1\rm{h}}_{\rm gI}(\ell)$ from the prescription of~\cite{Fortuna2021} (hereafter: \citetalias{Fortuna2021}).
 To account for the different red and blue galaxy alignment amplitudes, we take a weighted average of the 1-halo amplitudes for red and blue galaxies given in \citetalias{Fortuna2021}.
 For LSST Y1, we use an approximate red fraction of $f_{\rm red} = 0.10$, which decreases to $f_{\rm red}=0.05$ for Y10.
 We note that these values are not rigorously determined, but rather qualitative estimates.
 We vary the value of $f_{\rm red}$ within a reasonable range of $0.00 \leq f_{\rm red} \leq 0.30$ and find a negligible effect on the 1-halo signal, due to the small difference between the red and blue galaxy 1-halo amplitudes found in~\citetalias{Fortuna2021}.
+We also take the projected separation scale dependence parameter, $b=-2$, from~\citetalias{Fortuna2021}.

 A more significant effect could arise from differences in the luminosity functions of~\citetalias{Fortuna2021} and LSST.
 Here, a detailed analysis of these luminosity functions is not appropriate, so we instead determine lower limits on the average alignment amplitude, below which the maximum lensing residual dominates the 1-halo IA signal.
 These are $a_{\rm 1h} > 1.00\times10^{-4}$ and $a_{\rm 1h} > 5.00\times10^{-5}$ for Y1 and Y10 respectively.